eurea/eurea.github.io/README.md

   - The calculator will display the needed Vessels **OR** Archangel Items to reach the target level.
   - Note that the calculator will always give the base weapons needed (i.e. Total Experience is 1001: given that bonus experience is 0%, Archangel Weapons will display 3.)

-For any questions or issues feel free to drop me a PM on Discord: `IAmVisco#7099` or create and issue here, on GitHub.
+For any questions or issues feel free to drop me a DM on Discord: `IAmVisco#7099` or create an issue here, on GitHub.

 ## Team
   - [Eurea](https://github.com/eurea) coding